UW-MLGEO/MLGeo-2024-Snowflake-Classification/README.md

 # MLGEO2024_Snowflake_Classification
-### Contributors: Valeria Garcia (ESS 569) and Carlos Palma Bernal (ESS 469)
+#### Contributors: Valeria Garcia (ESS 569) and Carlos Palma Bernal (ESS 469)

-This repository is for the UW-MLGEO 2024 final project.
+## Project Overview
+The "MLGEO2024_Snowflake_Classification" project aims to develop a robust AI algorithm utilizing Convolutional Neural Networks (CNNs) to identify and classify high-resolution ice crystal images according to snowflake type.
+This initiative seeks to automate the classification process, which is traditionally carried out manually—a method that is often time-consuming, prone to human error, and lacks reproducibility.

+### **Importance of Snowflake Classification**
+Snowflake classification is vital for understanding microphyscial processes occurring within winter storms, which has implications for snowfall accumulation.
+By providing a reliable, objective classification system, this project will enhance the scientific community's ability to study and interpret snow microphysics, which plays a crucial role in winter weather systems.

+### **Objectives**
+The primary objectives of this project include:
+* **Automating Classification**: Replace manual snowflake classification with a machine learning-based algorithm to improve efficiency and accuracy.
+* **Data-Driven Insights**: Leverage statistical analyses and visualizations to gain insights into the characteristics and distributions of different ice crystal types.

-### **Data Source:**
+## **Data Source:**

-This project will leverage ice crystal images (in PNG format) photographed by the Particle Habit Imaging and Polar Scattering Probe (PHIPS) during the Investigation of Microphysics and Precipitation in Atlantic Coast-Threatening Snowstorms (IMPACTS) for both the training and testing datasets.
+This project will utilize ice crystal images (in PNG format) photographed by the Particle Habit Imaging and Polar Scattering Probe (PHIPS) during the Investigation of Microphysics and Precipitation in Atlantic Coast-Threatening Snowstorms (IMPACTS) for both the training and testing datasets.
 IMPACTS was a NASA field campaign focused on studying winter storms during the 2020, 2022, and 2023 winter seasons (January-February), using aircraft to collect microphysical and remote sensing observations across multiple U.S. northeastern and Midwestern winter storms.
 Along with the ice crystal images, meteorological and navigation data from the P-3 aircraft (on which the PHIPS was onboard) will be used to provide temperature and spatial/geographic information for the ice crystals images.

 <img src="https://github.com/UW-MLGEO/MLGEO2024_Snowflake_Classification/blob/main/IMPACTS_logo.png" alt="IMPACTS logo" width="300"> <img src="https://github.com/UW-MLGEO/MLGEO2024_Snowflake_Classification/blob/main/PHIPS_instrument.png" alt="PHIPS Instrument" width="425">